choresh/PspRouter/AI-ML-CONCEPTS.md

-# 📚 AI/ML Concepts Explained for Programmers (Pre-Trained LLM Variant)
+# 📚 AI/ML Concepts Explained for Programmers (Fine-Tuned Model variant)

 ## **A.0 Overview**
 This document explains the key AI/ML concepts used in the PSP Router in programmer-friendly terms.
 No advanced mathematics required - just practical understanding of how these concepts work in our payment routing system.

-Note: The current variant uses a pre-trained LLM with deterministic fallback only.
----

 ## 🧠 **A.7 LLM (Large Language Model): The AI Brain**